BeTKH/Automatic-classifcation-of-purpose-of-software-in-Scientific-articles/README.md

 ### Project Overview

-This project focuses on automating the classification of scientific text using advanced BERT-based models, including Bio-BERT and Sci-BERT.
+This project is about classification of scientific text using BERT-based models, including Bio-BERT and Sci-BERT.
 The primary goal is to identify and categorize the purpose of software or tools mentioned in scientific research papers.

-To achieve this, a set of scientific texts is manually labeled using the BRAT text annotation tool.
+To achieve this, a set of scientific texts is hand labeled using the BRAT text annotation tool.
 The annotated data is then leveraged along with pre-trained BERT models to automatically classify the texts based on their content.

-### Implementation Steps
+# Implementation Steps
+- Defined software categories for labeling using knowledge bases and network analysis
-Define software categories and identify appropriate classification algorithms.
+- identified appropriate classification algorithms.
-Annotate the dataset using the BRAT text annotation tool.
+- Annotated the dataset using the BRAT text annotation tool.
-Clean and transform the data into the I-O-B format for model compatibility.
+- Cleaned and transformed the data into the I-O-B format for model compatibility.
-Perform text classification and visualize the results for better insights.
+- Performed text classification and visualized the results for better insights.

-### Classifier Architecture
+# Classifier Architecture

-Architecture:
+### Architecture:
 ![Architecture](arch4.png)

-Simplified Architecture:
+### Simplified Architecture:
 ![Simplified Architecture](arch2.png)